Klipper3d/klipper/docs/Status_Reference.md

 - `temperature`: The last read temperature from the sensor.
 - `sensors`: List of sensors the combined sensor is based on.
 This is a string containing one or more sensor names separated by comma.
-- `type`: Algorithm the sensor is based on.
+- `combination_method`: Combination method used for the sensor.

 ## tmc drivers